 Skip to content

-Comment-On
+Comment-On Competition

 Submit an article.
 Join our journal.

-The National Security Law Journal (“NSLJ”) is the only journal at George Mason University Antonin Scalia Law School to offer “comment-on” as an alternative path to journal membership.
-The comment-on process occurs twice per year and allows upper-class students (2Ls, 2Es, and 3Es) to compete for journal membership by submitting a piece of publishable quality on a national security law topic.
+NSLJ is the only journal at Scalia Law that offers an alternative path to journal membership outside of the typical “Write-On Competition” process.
+Comment-On applications open three times each year (spring, summer, fall), allowing upper-class students (2Ls, 2Es, and 3Es) to compete for journal membership by submitting a piece of publishable quality on a national security law topic.

 Student Eligibility